w3c/w3c-website-redesign-documentation/_posts/2021-03-22-group-page-recommendations.md

 Example: [https://www.w3.org/groups/wg/css/participants](https://www.w3.org/groups/wg/css/participants)

 * Keep layout as it currently is - it works well (use the new people listing template)
-* View former participants link could be moved to bottom of page to make this less prominent<br>
+* View former participants link could be moved to bottom of page to make this less prominent

 #### Group detail - Calendar